isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 So it was brought in by the colonial officials, presumably.
 But did it spread among the Asian community?

 Abhishek <br>
 Yes, it did, amongst a very specific section of the Asian community, which is the Straits Chinese.
 So the Straits Chinese, as I'm sure you know, were the more wealthy merchants who sort of acted as mediators between the colonial government and the Chinese labourers who were coming into Singapore at that time.
 They basically really took to it very quickly and very passionately, one could say.
 Like I said, the Straits Chinese Recreation Club was specifically set up in 1884 with a view to playing two colonial sports, which were tennis and cricket.
-By the 1890s, the SCRC tennis championship was already afixture of the tennis season.
+By the 1890s, the SCRC tennis championship was already a fixture of the tennis season.
 And you had some very prominent personalities from that time who were competing in this tournament, including someone like Song Ong Siang.

 Jimmy <br>
 SCRC is the Singapore...